rebeccamccabe/matlab-pomodoro-prompt/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=rebeccamccabe/matlab-pomodoro-prompt&file=taskTracker.m)

 MATLAB productivity tool using native matlab UI.
-Prompts at periodic intervals for what you are working on, shows a Pomodoro timer in the editor, and provides accountability at the end of each timer.
 Helpful for ADHD and focus.
+- Prompts at periodic intervals for what you are working on
+- Shows a colored arc visual Pomodoro timer in the editor that changes from green to yellow to red as time elapses
+- Provides accountability at the end of each timer

 Usage: run `taskTracker()` to start a timer that will repeat indefinitely.
 Consider adding this to your `startup.m` if you want it to start automatically when you open MATLAB.